Historical Weather Data for Philadelphia

 Benjamin Franklin was passionate about the weather and developing techniques for monitoring and forecasting weather.
 In 1743, Franklin observed that northeast storms begin in the southwest.
 On horseback, he chased a whirlwind almost a mile to find out why.
 "Poor Richard," aka Ben Franklin under a pseudonym, printed some of the first recorded weather forecasts.

 The Franklin Institute has kept that tradition alive by gathering “official” weather data (that is, data that the National Weather Service feels is reliable enough to be used in its record-keeping) for the city of Philadelphia since 1872, and functioning as an observing site for the National Weather Service since 1993.
-Our weather station was on the roof of The Franklin Institute near the observatory.
+Our weather station is on the roof of The Franklin Institute near the observatory.

 Guide to the Data: